zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 Submit Transactions refers to sending a request to write data to or modify data in the BuChain.

-**Query the BU Blockchain**
+**Query the BuChain**

-Query the BU Blockchain refers to querying data in the BuChain.
+Query the BuChain refers to querying data in the BuChain.

 **Account Services**